-- -direct clinical observation by residents and attendings
+- direct clinical observation by attendings

-- -NBME Shelf examination
+- assessment of on line curriculum (on line quiz)

-- -small group participation
+- research and presentation of an assigned High Value Care topic

-- -completion of the clinical PASSPORT
+- completion of the clinical PASSPORT

-- -completion of patient/procedure log.
+- completion of patient/procedure log.

 Competency: Patient Care

 Goal: Students must be able to provide care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.